53rd Armoured Regiment (India)

 53 Armoured Regiment is an armoured regiment of the Indian Army Armoured Corps.

 Formation

 The regiment was raised on 1 April 2002 during Operation Parakram.
 Lieutenant General GD Singh was the first Colonel of the Regiment.
 Lieutenant General Karanbir Singh Brar, Director General Armoured Corps, is the current Colonel of the Regiment.

+President's Standards

+The Chief of Army Staff, General Manoj Pande presented the President's Standards to the regiment at Suratgarh military station on 25 March 2023.